 - Desa Water Park, Kuala Lumpur

-Let us know if you have visited any of these parks and which is your favorite.
+Let us know if you have visited any of these parks and which is your favourite.
+If you’re planning to visit Malaysia, you may check out our website for more info.